How to Pick and Efficiently Pack Travel Clothes

-When it comes to packing space, clothes are normally the largest consumer.
-Below I have included tips and tricks to help minimize the amount you will need to travel with, still provide some variation in style, and enable you to fit in a carry-on size piece of luggage.
+When it comes to packing, clothes are the largest consumer.
+There are some tips and tricks I use to reduce the clothing I need while still having some variation in style and fit in a carry-on size piece of luggage.

 • Pack the right type of clothing – focus on versatile, quick-dry clothing.

-• Create a packing list – to remember what to pack as well as help you not over-pack.
+• Create a packing list – this is to remember what to pack as well as ensure you do not over-pack.

-• Plan for Laundry – unless you are traveling for just the weekend, assume you will need to do laundry at some point.
+• Plan for Laundry – unless you are traveling for just a weekend, assume laundry will be required at some point.

-Choosing the right fabric and clothes can be the difference between fitting in a backpack/small suitcase versus checking your bag and then lugging it around with you while you are travel.
+When picking out clothing to fit in a backpack, choosing the right fabric and clothing mix can be the difference between fitting in a backpack/small suitcase versus checking your bag.

-• Once you have selected your clothes, take a step back and look at each garment, and ask yourself the following:
+• Once your clothes are selected, take a step back and look at each garment, and ask yourself the following:

 • Do you really need it?